lizjaimes/lizjaimes/README.md

 ### :woman_technologist: About Me :

-- :telescope: Programmer
+- :telescope: I'm currently a market research programmer developing survey programs with HTML, CSS, and JavaScript.

-- :seedling: I'm currently learning how to create full-stack applications.
+- :seedling: Enrolled in Udemy's Ultimate C# Masterclass to further understand C# under the hood, clean code practices, and unit testing.

 - :zap: In my free time, I enjoy hiking with my dog, going out to dinner with friends, and working on side projects.
 ---